wleng2001/PNG-Prime_Number_Generator/README.md

 Read last prime number
 Last prime number is: 2
 ```
 Program starts looking for prime number.
 Found number it saves to file **prime_numbers.py**.
-From the file it load last found prime number.
+From the file it loads last found prime number.